KenM4sters/svelte-kit-blog/src/posts/mercury.md

 ---
 title: Mercury
-description: Mercury is the smallest planet in the solar system, comparable in size to someo of the solar system's largest moons, such as Ganyemede of Jupiter.
+description: Mercury is the smallest planet in the Solar System, comparable in size to someo of the solar system's largest moons, such as Ganyemede of Jupiter.
 date: 2023-1-01
 categories:
     - Miscellaneous